Screw dislocations in the X-cube fracton model: Boundary conditions

 \subsubsection{Smooth and rough boundary conditions}

-In this work, we consider two kinds of open boundary for the X-cube model, which can be characterised by the type of quasi-particles condensed at the boundary \cite{BulmashBoundaries}.
-Analogous to the 2D toric code\cite{BravyiSurfaceCode}, the boundaries are called smooth and rough, where a smooth boundary condenses fracton dipoles and a rough boundary condenses the lineon and hence lineon dipoles.
+In this work, we consider the two simplest kinds of open boundary for the X-cube model, which can be characterised by the type of quasi-particles condensed at the boundary \cite{BulmashBoundaries}.
+Analogous to the 2D toric code\cite{BravyiSurfaceCode}, these boundaries are called smooth and rough, where a smooth boundary condenses fracton dipoles and a rough boundary condenses the lineon and hence lineon dipoles.
 The fracton dipole corresponds to the charge excitation in the toric code foliation leaves while the lineon dipole corresponds to the flux excitation in the leaves.
-They are both planons and the smooth and rough boundary conditions have a straight forward correspondence with the smooth and rough boundary conditions in the toric code leaves.
+They are both planons and the smooth and rough boundary conditions have a straight forward correspondence with the smooth and rough boundary conditions in the toric code leaves.\footnote{ Other boundary conditions of the X-cube model exist where different composite excitations are condensed at the boundary.
+Ref.~\cite{BulmashBoundaries} studies four kinds of gapped X-cube boundaries.}

 Near a smooth boundary in the $xz$ or $yz$ plane, the vertex terms $B_v^{xz}$ and $B_v^{yz}$ only have three links in them (as shown in \figref{fig:boundary}).
 Analogously, near a rough boundary, the cube terms only have eight links (instead of 12).
 The number of links in the term decreases even further when we reach an edge (corner) connecting two (three) perpendicular boundaries.
 It can be checked that a fracton dipole can disappear if it is brought close to a smooth boundary while a lineon or lineon dipole can disappear if it is brought close to a rough boundary.